-Do you remember when plug and play meant nothing else than plugging a Pac-Man cartridge into your Atari console to get your game to play?
+Do you remember when plug-and-play meant nothing else than plugging a Pac-Man cartridge into your Atari console to get your game to play?
 We have to admit that things have changed a lot since then.
-In fact, things started to change 20 years ago, when Microsoft introduced plug-and-play functionality in Windows 95 to give users the ability to connect different peripheral devices, such as monitors and printers, to their computers, without having to configure the system manually.
-Plug and Play with Windows 10 and AllJoyn will bring you a Smart Home, Smart Office, or even a Smart Warehouse.
+In fact, things started to change 20 years ago, when Microsoft introduced plug-and-play functionality in Windows 95 to give users the ability to connect different peripheral devices, such as monitors and printers, to their computers without having to configure the system manually.
+Plug-and-play with Windows 10 and AllJoyn will bring you a Smart Home, Smart Office, or even a Smart Warehouse.

 Over the years, Microsoft has come up with many other features to create amazing end user experiences.
 When we thought that nothing could impress us anymore, BANG!
 Here it is!
-And it's not surprising as Microsoft employs over 1,000 doctorate holding researchers and countless developers Microsoft is constantly doing R & D to help people and companies be more efficient.
+And it's not surprising as Microsoft employs over 1,000 doctorate holding researchers and countless developers.
+Microsoft is constantly doing R & D to help people and companies be more efficient.
 One of the most exciting features was developed for Windows 10, scheduled for release on July 29, 2015.
-Developed by the AllSeen Alliance, the feature we’re talking about is called AllJoyn and delivers an open-source standard framework that supports advanced interoperability between Internet of Things devices.
+Developed by the AllSeen Alliance, the feature we’re talking about is called AllJoyn, and delivers an open-source standard framework that supports advanced interoperability between Internet of Things devices.

 Windows 10 and AllJoyn Put the Internet of Things at Your Fingertips

 The main idea behind AllJoyn is to allow users to connect any device, regardless of brand and connection method chosen, to other devices on the AllJoyn network.
 Natively integrating thousands of devices from more than 150 member companies of the AllSeen Alliance, including Sony, Panasonic, Sharp, LG, HTC, Electrolux, Sears, and Cisco, AllJoyn gives any Windows 10 device the potential to become a universal smart home controller.
 Furthermore, focusing on the ultimate plug-and-play experience, AllJoyn makes it possible for the end user to use different devices as controllers.
-If you plug your Panasonic Ultra HD Smart TV, for instance, it will seamlessly discover and dynamically connect to your network, allowing you to access the Internet directly.
+If you plug in your Panasonic Ultra HD Smart TV, for instance, it will seamlessly discover and dynamically connect to your network, allowing you to access the Internet directly.

 Open source also means that the application can be connected with Linux, Apple, and Android devices (though competing devices cannot be used as smart home controllers in conjunction with Windows 10 and AllSeen Alliance products).
 What’s more, Google and Apple have developed similar frameworks (Google’s Brillo and Apple’s HomeKit) to control the Internet of Things.
 However, Microsoft is the only developer that has joined the Alliance, offering users a turnkey solution able to control thousands of devices and appliances.